What We Do

 the word ethos with a red o

 ETHOS is CEHV's program supporting the new Shared Values Initiative at Ohio State.
-We helped to construct the new Ohio State Shared Values framework, and we foster further discussion on those values through two main programs: the ETHOS Fellows Program, a 6-session discussion-based introduction to the shared values that also incentivizes fellows to pursue value-oriented programming in units across the university, and our Community Conversations, a series of moderated discussions on our shared values with leading national scholars.
+We helped to craft the new Ohio State Shared Values framework, and we foster discussion on those values through two main programs: the ETHOS Fellows Program, a 6-session discussion-based introduction to the shared values that also incentivizes fellows to pursue value-oriented programming in units across the university, and our Community Conversations, a series of moderated discussions on our shared values with leading national scholars.

 CARE - Conversations About Research Ethics